DjibrilNaji/asi-3-23-dev-b-rest-api-exercise/README.md

 > **_Permissions : Admin or manager_**

-Cette route permet de supprimer un menu de navigation par son id.
-Toutes les pages qui ont ce menu comme parent seront également supprimées.
+This route allows you to delete a navigation menu by its id.
+All pages that have this menu as a parent will also be deleted.

 # Pages